Varmah Kpoto

-Varmah Kpoto (born 28 January 1978) is a Liberian football defender who was capped 40 times for the Liberia national football team.
+Varmah Kpoto (born 28 January 1978) is a Liberian footballer who was capped 40 times for the Liberia national football team.

 Club career

 Kpoto joined Greek second division side Ethnikos Olympiakos Volos F.C. for the 1999–00 season.

 International career

 Kpoto made his international debut for Liberia in a 1998 African Cup of Nations qualifying match against Tanzania on 27 July 1997.